rholangcoop/rholang.org/blog/2020-01-23-mainnet/index.md

 ![mainnet](./images/concert.jpg)

 RChain Mainnet is live.
 Initially, the Cooperative will run all the nodes in the root shard but expects that to change in the upcoming months.
 The Cooperative will took a snapshot of the Ethereum chain at block height `9371743`, which occur on the morning of January 28, 2020 and published the balances going into the genesis block.
-The community will had four days to review the genesis block balances.
+The community had four days to review the genesis block balances.

 RChain uses a pure proof-of-stake version of the correct-by-construction (CBC) Casper consensus framework.